Activist Discourses

 • Reproductive Learning – an umbrella notion that is applied to all forms of education that are focused on the reproduction of existing knowledge – both explicit (e.g., as defined by traditional school subject areas) and implicit (e.g., social structures, power relations, cultural norms).
 Associated discourses include:

-• Reproduction Theory (Pierre Bourdieu, 1970s) – the assertion that schooling systems reproduce social divisions and economic structures, contrary to the popular myth that formal education is an equalizer
+• Reproduction Theory (Cultural Reproduction Theory) (Pierre Bourdieu, 1970s) – a perspective on how social inequality is perpetuated through the transmission of cultural capital across generations.
+Reproduction Theory asserts that schooling systems reproduce social divisions and economic structures, contrary to the popular myth that formal education is an equalizer.

 • Subtractive Education – policies and practices of schooling that operate to diminish or eliminate students’ culture, typically justified as necessary to academic success